David Strathairn Brings a WWII Hero Back to Shattering Life

 Marriage equality has been the law of the land for years but is having to go through this process because the Supreme Court, which originally passed the law, is now Republican-dominated and just struck down Roe v.
 Wade.
 The concern—bolstered by Justice Clarence Thomas’ stated animus—is that marriage equality is now unsafe too; hence the need for this vote, and the depressing confirmation that Republicans will do all they can to stymie it.

-The play is a shame and tolling warning bell on our present, just as it tells of a dark and awful period of modern history.
-Karski’s experience is of someone who asked what he should do and did it, whatever the personal cost to him.
+The play is a shaming warning bell on our present, just as it tells of a dark and awful period of modern history.
+Karski’s experience is of someone who asked what he should do, then did it—and then wondered to what end.
 Karski’s bravery, as Strathairn plays it, was very stubborn and admirable—a steadfast commitment to acting decently in the face of grotesque indecency.

 The play’s message is made more acute by his character, because in World War II Jan Karski saw up and close and raw those suffering and dying and dead in a concentration camp, told the powers-that-be in Britain and America in 1943, and remained unheard and unheeded.
 We see him at the White House, overwhelmed at the décor and grandeur, and utterly deflated as it becomes clear that President Franklin D. Roosevelt has not heard a word he says.